How do we achieve “World Peace”?

 And they (strangers) shall be to you as the native-born among the sons of Israel; they shall be allotted an inheritance with you among the tribes of Israel (Ezek 47.22)

-Even the animal kingdom reflects this as the wolf and the lamb graze together and the lion eats straw like an ox (Isa 65.25).
+Even the animal kingdom reflects this as the lion (Heb: ‘kphiyr’, kef-eer) lies down with the lamb (Isa 11:6, non-corrupted version) and the lion eats straw like an ox (Isa 65:25).
 In some respects, the land of millennial Israel will be similar to the Garden of Eden:

 I will call for the grain and multiply it … I will multiply the fruit of the tree and produce of the field … the plowman will overtake the reaper and the treader of grapes him who sows seed … the mountains will drip sweet wine … and they will say, ‘This desolate land has become like the garden of Eden’ (Ezek 36.29,30,35, Amos 9.13)